 I love to flirt with color, particularly feminine colors, and most notably pink.
 And while a color doesn’t preclude maintaining a vintage French style, in the living room I’m sharing today, I went decidedly off my usual script.

 I was feeling a bit playful and decided to try something new.
 It’s less vintage than usual, more colorful for sure, and perhaps even a bit glam.
-I added a refreshing spark to my living room with very simple and inexpensive items.
+I added a refreshing spark to my living room with very simple items.

 Pillows and Throws

 Easily the fastest way to infuse a room with a new look, adding tossed pillows and throw blankets can introduce color, pattern and texture into a space.